-→ Reheating frozen food will take longer to heat up; so thawing the food first then reheating the food is highly recommended.
-When reheating meals and/or leftovers, be sure they reach 165 F degrees as measured with a food thermometer.
-Reheat sauces, soups, and gravies by bringing them to a boil.
+- Reheating frozen food will take longer to heat.
+Thawing the food first then reheating the food is highly recommended.
+When reheating meals and/or leftovers, be sure the food reaches 165 F degrees by measuring with a food thermometer. - Reheat sauces, soups, and gravies by bringing them to a boil.
 Cover leftovers to reheat.
-Our eco-friendly container bottom can go into the microwave but the lid can not.
+Our eco-friendly containers can go into the microwave however, the lid can not.
 For more information on our eco-friendly products, you can visit https://ecoqualityinc.com/.